 Score more than 24 on the ACT?
 That is over the typical applicant score, so you have a good possibility of getting in.
 Montana State University does not require first-year students to live on-campus.
 The scorecard provides a fantastic summary of Montana State University.

 Snow College is among your top options if you're planning on studying Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Snow College's location in the small town of Ephraim, Utah.

 About 50.0% of the teachers at Snow College have full-time hours, which means they should have enough time to work with students in their class.
 Student achievements after graduation is essential to Snow College, with graduates usually leaving the college with total debt lower than the U.S. average.
 Obtain each of the essential details on Snow College by viewing their scorecard.

 Brigham Young University - Idaho is a good option for students pursuing an Agricultural Economics & Business degree.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

-You'll get to learn about many different ethnicities thanks to BYU - I's diverse campus.
 If on-campus safety is one of your priorities, you'll be glad to know that this school has a low crime rate.
+Concerned that you won't be able to afford Brigham Young University - Idaho?
+Don’t let that stop you from applying because 60.0% of students receive financial help.
 Check out all of Brigham Young University - Idaho's rankings to find out more.

 Colorado Mesa University is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 The location in a large city is wonderful for young people seeking ample options for networking, excitement, and discovery.

+About 79.0% of students get some type of financial aid at Colorado Mesa University.
 The reasonable price of $20,376 for this school is great for students who consider cost as a major concern.
-This school offers grad degree programs for students who wish to carry on after earning a bachelor's degree.
 For more information, check out the college scorecard.